[ the release verdict ]

 [ the drop ]

-7 min read →[ faq ]
+8 min read →[ faq ]

-Paste a link or upload your track and the AI listens to the whole thing, then calls it on a four-state ladder — release ready, almost there, needs work or not ready — measured against what actually gets released in your genre.
+Paste a link to your track and the AI listens to the whole thing, then calls it on a four-state ladder — release ready, almost there, needs work or not ready — measured against what actually gets released in your genre.
 You also get a score out of 100 as supporting evidence, a written read across five dimensions, and the three fixes that close the gap.

 Real, paid listeners — not bots and not playlist curators.
 The room joins when you unlock a track ($6.95) or subscribe: five people hear your track end to end and you watch each honest reaction land live on your report.